wise4edu/VWMLDBM/README.md

 The host operating system can be Windows or Linux(directory permission should be checked).

 A. Install VWMLDBM:
- 1. Copy all files into a directory, e.g., yourdomainname/host_program/vwmldbm
+ 1. Copy all files (located under "wmall/") into a directory, e.g., yourdomainname/host_program/vwmldbm
  2. From a web browser,run "yourdomainname/host_program/vwmldbm"
  3. For reinstallation,
       delete "wmall/host_program/vwmldbm/dbcon.php" and copy and rename "host_program/vwmldbm/dbcon(default).php" to "wmall/vwmldbm/dbcon.php".